dutch-dwellings/dutch-dwelling-database/README.md

 ## Tests

-There are unittests for the behaviour of the modules.
+There are some unittests to test parts of the behaviour of the modules and the utils.
 They do not rely on the database, so you can run these without having PostgreSQL installed or the databases loaded.

 To run all tests: